NautilusTrader

 Databento Binary Encoding (DBN)

-Databento Binary Encoding (DBN) is an extremely fast message encoding and storage format for normalized market data.
-The DBN specification includes a simple, self-describing metadata header and a fixed set of struct definitions, which enforce a standardized way to normalize market data.
+Databento Binary Encoding (DBN) is a fast message encoding and storage format for normalized market data.
+The DBN specification includes a self-describing metadata header and a fixed set of struct definitions that standardize how market data is normalized.

 Supported schemas